 IKEA Tebrau do not provide delivery service to Singapore.

-If you intend to hire private delivery service in Johor Bahru (if available), note that apart from high delivery charges to one address in Singapore, you will need to pay for the Singapore Vehicle Entry Permit of S$35 (on weekdays before 5pm) incurred by the foreign-registered delivery vehicle for entering Singapore — unless they deliver on weekends.
+If you intend to hire private delivery service in Johor Bahru (if available), note that apart from high delivery charges to an address in Singapore, you may need to pay for the Singapore Vehicle Entry Permit (on weekdays before 5pm) incurred by the foreign-registered delivery vehicle for entering Singapore — unless they deliver on weekends.

 In any case, using delivery service does not make sense if you are on a bargain-hunt.
 So, go for smaller items that you can bring back yourself.